 View a video below of our bereavement and counselling services which shares the experience from some local families:

 Offered to those in the first stages of bereavement, this small group is organised and facilitated and supported by experienced counsellors.
 It helps individuals to understand the emotions that they may be experiencing following the death of a loved one, and identify what may help them.
 Six sessions are offered.

 This group is aimed at those who are further along in their grief journey, as well as for those who have attended ‘First Steps’ but still feel that they need a little more help.
 It runs over four sessions.

 Six months after their loved one has died, bereaved relatives will be invited to join us virtually for this short service of remembrance.
 A Phyllis Tuckwell chaplain will read out the names of those who have died and individuals have an opportunity to light a candle in remembrance.

 Light Up A Life

-For some relatives it can be a comfort to have a connection with the Hospice as part of their grieving process.
-There is a Remembrance Book at the Hospice, that relatives or friends can request the name of their loved one to be written, and they can come to the Hospice at any time to see it.
+For some relatives it can be a comfort to have a connection with Phyllis Tuckwell as part of their grieving process.
+There is a Remembrance Book at Headway House in which relatives or friends can request the name of their loved one to be written, and they can make an appointment to view it.

-Held at the Hospice every six weeks, our Little Rays group takes place on a Sunday, at the same time as our Breeze group for bereaved lone parents.
+Our Little Rays group is a 6-week after school group on a Tuesday.
 It is aimed at primary school aged children who have been affected by the death of a loved one.
 Run by a group of Counsellors and volunteers, all of whom have experience of working with children, the sessions provide a supportive environment for the children to explore their thoughts and feelings of loss through craft, play and storytelling.
 The children are taught a range of emotional skills or ‘tools’ to help them manage and cope with their loss, and once they have learnt these skills they can use them in daily life.
 Children are encouraged to attend as many sessions as they find beneficial.